Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Keeping your dog on a basket muzzle may be necessary if your dog swallows rocks.

 - An alternative to a basket muzzle is the Outfox® Field Guard.
-This is nylon mesh product that covers the dog’s entire head.
+This is a nylon mesh product that covers the dog’s entire head.
 Of course, it is breathable and its black coloring helps dogs stay cool.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.